 Our standard of swimming is very good and we aim for all Year 6 children to swim 50 m in the deep end of a pool and be able to use skills for water safety and survival.
 This is a priority to us, living so close to the sea.
 We target and teach children in KS2 but many parents take their children to swimming lessons and local clubs prior to this where the provision is excellent.

-SEX AND RELATIONSHIP EDUCATION.
+RELATIONSHIP (AND HEALTH) EDUCATION.
 We know that most parents want to play a major part in helping to prepare their children for the physical and emotional changes inherent in growing up.
 There is a policy to offer Sex and Relationship Education at Georgeham School and this is complementary to parents’ roles and aims to give children confidence about, and knowledge of, the processes and challenges of growing up.
 This preparation is broad based and is given within an age appropriate curriculum throughout the school.
 At all stages children are encouraged to value relationships, family life and to consider issues of right and wrong.

 Throughout the school, the school nurse, teachers and other agencies work together to provide a structure based on choices and healthy lifestyles.
 Parents are fully informed about these sessions in advance and are invited to watch the videos.

 Parents have the right to withdraw their children from Sex and Relationship Education.
 Parents who wish to exercise this right should contact the Head teacher.

 Rising Stars – A Summary of the National Curriculum by Year Group.